MisunJoo/Log-Based-Initiative-Allocation-for-Human-AI-Collaboration-in-Fashion-Design/README.md

-# Login
+# Log-Based Initiative Allocation for Human-AI Collaboration in Fashion Design
-This is the data preprocessing and analysis code for the Login dataset stored in DOI [here](https://doi.org/10.5281/zenodo.14304837).
+This is the data preprocessing and analysis code for the Login dataset stored in DOI [here](https://doi.org/10.5281/zenodo.14616661).
 If you need further guidance, please feel free to contact me.

 ## ABSTRACT